williamcwi/GDMC/README.md

 # Generative Design in Minecraft (GDMC)

-In this project we have written an algorithm that can create a settlement on an unknown Minecraft map.
-Our goal was to create a settlement that:
+The Generative Design in Minecraft (GDMC) is an AI Settlement Generation Competition in Minecraft.
+As a team, we used different procedural content generation algorithms to create a settlement on an unknown Minecraft map.
+Our aim is to produce an algorithm that is adaptive towards the provided map, creates a settlement that satisfies a range of functional requirements.

-adapted to the environment
-aligned with logical human settlement behaviour was aethetically pleasing
+More information about the competition can be found [here](https://gendesignmc.engineering.nyu.edu)